Supreme Court of the United States: Case selection

+Written evidence

+The Court also relies on and cites amicus briefs, law review articles, and other written works for their decisions.
+While law review article use has increased slightly with one article cited per decision on average, the use of amicus briefs has increased significantly.
+The use of amicus briefs has received criticism, including the ability of authors to discuss topics outside their expertise (unlike in lower courts), with documented examples of falsehoods in written opinions, often supplied to the justices by amicus briefs from groups advocating a particular outcome.
+The lack of funding transparency and the lack of a requirement to submit them earlier in the process also make it more difficult to fact-check and understand the credibility of amicus briefs.

 Oral argument

 When the court grants a cert petition, the case is set for oral argument.
 Both parties will file briefs on the merits of the case, as distinct from the reasons they may have argued for granting or denying the cert petition.
 With the consent of the parties or approval of the court, amici curiae, or "friends of the court", may also file briefs.
 The court holds two-week oral argument sessions each month from October through April.
 Each side has thirty minutes to present its argument (the court may choose to give more time, although this is rare), and during that time, the justices may interrupt the advocate and ask questions.

 In 2019, the court adopted a rule generally allowing advocates to speak uninterrupted for the first two minutes of their argument.
 The petitioner gives the first presentation, and may reserve some time to rebut the respondent's arguments after the respondent has concluded.
 Amici curiae may also present oral argument on behalf of one party if that party agrees.
 The court advises counsel to assume that the justices are familiar with and have read the briefs filed in a case.

-Supreme Court bar

-In order to plead before the court, an attorney must first be admitted to the court's bar.
-Approximately 4,000 lawyers join the bar each year.
-The bar contains an estimated 230,000 members.
-In reality, pleading is limited to several hundred attorneys.
-The rest join for a one-time fee of $200, earning the court about $750,000 annually.
-Attorneys can be admitted as either individuals or as groups.
-The group admission is held before the current justices of the Supreme Court, wherein the chief justice approves a motion to admit the new attorneys.
-Lawyers commonly apply for the cosmetic value of a certificate to display in their office or on their resume.
-They also receive access to better seating if they wish to attend an oral argument.
-Members of the Supreme Court Bar are also granted access to the collections of the Supreme Court Library.